 INMED International Medicine Award

-This award recognizes those who have made a significant contribution to health in developing nations.
+This award recognizes those who have made a significant contribution to health in developing nations or toward the control of HIV in low-resource communities.
 Award recipients have demonstrated uncommon dedication and endurance in pursuit of this cause.

 Scott Kujath, 2016 INMED International Medicine Award Recipient